Scroll to navigation

 the thread's alternate signal stack settings.

-(If the signal handler was installed using the sigaction(2) SA_SIGINFO flag, then the above information is accessible via the ucontext_t object that is pointed to by the third argument of the signal handler.)
+If the signal handler was installed using the sigaction(2) SA_SIGINFO flag, then the above information is accessible via the ucontext_t object that is pointed to by the third argument of the signal handler.
+This object reflects the state at which the signal is delivered, rather than in the handler; for example, the mask of blocked signals stored in this object will not contain the mask of new signals blocked through sigaction(2).

 (1.4)